Compresses all the contents in a geodatabase, all the contents in a feature dataset, or an individual stand-alone feature class or table.

 You cannot individually compress or uncompress a feature class in a feature dataset to produce a mixed state where some feature classes are compressed and others are not.
 Compressed feature datasets allow you to add an uncompressed feature class through operations such as creating a new, empty feature class, copying and pasting, and importing.
 However, you cannot edit the uncompressed feature class if there are compressed feature classes in the same feature dataset.
 Once you've finished adding one or more uncompressed feature classes, you can recompress or uncompress the feature dataset so all its feature classes are either compressed or uncompressed.

-When you display compressed feature class records in ArcCatalog or ArcMap, they may not display in the same order as they did before you compressed the data.
+When you display compressed feature class records, they may not display in the same order as they did before you compressed the data.
 The records display in the order in which they are compressed and stored.

 When using lossless compression, floating-point values will be preserved, but compression will not be as effective.
 With non-lossless compression, floating-point values will be changed, but not below the limit of adequate precision.
 For example, state boundaries do not usually need to be measured to nanometer precision.
 Non-lossless compression is up to 20 percent smaller than lossless.